joe7575/techage/manuals/manual_ta4_EN.md

 - The filler pipe that must be placed on the reactor vessel
 - The dosing device, which has to be connected to the tanks or silos and the filler pipe via pipes

-Note 1: Liquids are only stored in tanks, substances in powder form only in silos.
+Note 1: Liquids are only stored in tanks, solids and substances in powder form only in silos.
 This applies to ingredients and raw materials.

 Note 2: Tanks or silos with different contents must not be connected to a pipe system.
 In contrast, several tanks or silos with the same content may hang in parallel on one line.